 If you are injured as a result, it’s essential to know any legal claim must be made as soon as possible after the airport injury occurred.

 The individual help disabled travelers receive keeps them fearful they will be the next one injured in an airport.
-They either know of incidents or been a part of an injury at an airport due to the careless help given.
+They either know of incidents or have been a part of an injury at an airport due to the careless help given.

 Disabled people make up almost 20% of the US population.
 It is disheartening to know the disabled population suffers the most injuries and accidents in airports.
 At airports, wheelchair injuries occur when the disabled are improperly lifted and moved.

 There are other cases where airport wheelchair attendants don’t know how the wheelchair brakes or seat belts work.
 Attendants’ insufficient knowledge results in disabled passengers being injured.
 Disabled passengers can e injured by sliding or falling out of their wheelchairs.

 There are also times when the disabled passenger doesn’t receive mobility help when they travel.
 Sometimes, not receiving support leaves the disabled traveler stranded.
 Some disabled passengers have been stranded so long their travel plans are disrupted.